-So far my mask lifespan has gone down to 93% (1% per day) and this is with an average AQI of around 50 and one hour of wear per day.
+So far my mask lifespan has gone down to 93% (1% per day) and this is with an average AQI of around 50 and 2-3 hours of wear per day.
 With this usage, it seems that I can expect 100 days of wear per filter.
 However, this will depend upon your personal usage habits.

 Due to the high filtration of the mask, it’s also significantly more difficult to breathe through than many other cloth masks and surgical masks.
 While it provides far more protection than the standard surgical mask, and more than many cloth masks, this does come at the cost of breathing resistance.

 For this reason, the mask may not be ideal for many people looking for an everyday mask.
-The mask is mainly aimed at those that need a mask to use while exercising, and I think that this is the best user case for this mask from my experience.
+The mask is mainly aimed at those that need a mask that provides a good fit to use while exercising, and I think that this is the best use case for this mask from my experience.

 Comfort with the Nano Light is something else that I feel like I need to touch on.
 I found it to be very comfortable.
 Since there is less pain on my ears and no chance of breathing in the fabric on inhalation, I found the Nano Light to be a very comfortable mask to wear overall.